DarrenRegan/Graph-Theory---Project/README.md

 # Run program
 ```
-1. Download Zipped folder from github and unzip the folder
+1. Clone Git Repo OR Download Zipped folder from github and unzip the folder
-2. Open unzipped folder and type cmd in file explorer to open the folder in command promt
+2. Open unzipped folder/Cloned Git Repo and type cmd in file explorer to open the folder in command promt
-3. Once in the folder in command line type python matchRegEx.py to start script
+3. Once in the folder in command line type python matchRegEx.py to execute script
 ```

 ## Examples of Regular Expressions